gradle/develocity-api-samples/README.md

 $ ./gradlew install
 ```

-This builds and installs the program into `builds-api/build/install/gradle-enterprise-builds-api-sample` and `tests-api/build/install/develocity-tests-api-sample`.
+This builds and installs the programs into `builds-api/build/install/gradle-enterprise-builds-api-sample` and `tests-api/build/install/develocity-tests-api-sample`.
 You can use either `builds-api/build/install/gradle-enterprise-builds-api-sample/bin/gradle-enterprise-builds-api-sample` or `tests-api/build/install/develocity-tests-api-sample/bin/develocity-tests-api-sample` scripts to run the sample of interest.

 ### Note on Java 11